SGD Help: Gene Ontology (GO)

 GO Slim Mapping Tool at SGD

 This tool identifies the major branches of the ontologies common to a list of genes or ORFs, based on their GO annotations.
 The GO terms that represent the major branches of the ontology are higher level terms, also known as the GO slim terms.
 This is possible with GO because there are parent-child relationships recorded between the granular terms and the high level GO slim terms.
-For more information on this tool, please click here.
+See the GO Slim Mapper SGD help page for more information.

 GO Term Finder Tool at SGD

 This tool searches for significant shared GO terms or parents of GO terms used to describe your set of genes or ORFs.
 This tool helps you understand what is common among the genes/ORFs you are studying.
 Results from this search are displayed in a graphic and table form.
 The graphic view shows the parent-child relationships (DAG view) of the GO terms that are used to annotate the genes/ORFs.
-For more information on this tool, please click here.
+See the GO Term Finder SGD help page for more information on this tool.

 Microarray Data and GO at SGD